americocunhajr/STONEHENGE/README.md

 <img src="logo/STONEHENGE.png" width="40%">

-**STONEHENGE - Suite for Nonlinear Analysis of Energy Harvesting Systems** is an ensemble of easy to run codes for nonlinear dynamic analysis of energy harvesting systems.
+**STONEHENGE - Suite for Nonlinear Analysis of Energy Harvesting Systems** is an ensemble of easy-to-run codes for nonlinear dynamic analysis of energy harvesting systems.

 ## Software History